ManishaMatta/SP500/README.md

   The scrape mode can be executed in 3 different ways:
    1. No Parameters : `python snp500.py --scrape`
    2. Classified Keywords : `python snp500.py --scrape faang`
-       **Only Amazon, Apple, Alphabet/Google will be displayed as we are scraping only one page** [ faang => Meta (META) (formerly known as Facebook), Amazon (AMZN), Apple (AAPL), Netflix (NFLX); and Alphabet (GOOG) (formerly known as Google) ]
+       **Only Amazon, Apple, Alphabet/Google will be displayed as we are scraping only one page in SCRAPE_MODE** [ faang => Meta (META) (formerly known as Facebook), Amazon (AMZN), Apple (AAPL), Netflix (NFLX); and Alphabet (GOOG) (formerly known as Google) ]

    3. Specific S&P Companies : `python snp500.py --scrape <cmpy_1,cmpy_2>`